genomicsITER/RSV/README.md

 <a name="PCR-primers"></a>
 **PCR primers**

-PCR primers from Davina-Nunez et al. [7] have been used.
+PCR primers from Davina-Nunez et al. [7] (and adapted from Wang et al. [8]) have been used.
 These primers allows the splitting into two pools of non-consecutive amplicons (odd-numbered amplicon primers in pool-1; even-numbered amplicon primers in pool-2). <a href="https://github.com/genomicsITER/RSV/blob/main/primer_schemes/hRSV-A-B_Primers.tsv">Download this file</a> in tab-separated format.

 <p align="center">
   <a href="#RSV" title="Up">